-Here are some of my favourite tips on how to get started:
+Here are some of my favorite tips on how to get started:

 Formulate a Plan and Set Reasonable Goals